-Depending on the deployment method (DR, NAT or SNAT) used, the actual physical servers may need to be configured to allow the load balancer to operate correctly.
+Depending on the deployment method (DR, NAT or SNAT) used, the actual physical servers may need additional configuration to allow the load balancer to operate correctly.
 The following sections define what is needed for the various modes.

-Configuring the real servers for NAT mode
+Configuring the Real Servers for Layer 4 NAT Mode